Kidscorner

 Meaning comes first

 My mind works in whole ideas, not in sentences.
 I don’t naturally build meaning step by step through words.
 Instead, the meaning is already there and I have to translate it into language.
-That’s why writing feels natural and speaking can take more time.

-Why speaking is harder
+Why speaking is harder then writing

 When I speak, I have to do several things at once: I process what I hear, organise my thoughts, find the right words and say them in order.
-All in real time.
+All at the same time.
+Sometimes the words don’t come.
+Not because I don’t know them but because they don’t arrive when I need them.
+So, I pause and search.

 Writing is different.The idea unfolds naturally, almost like it already exists, and I’m just putting it into words.
 There is no time pressure.
 I can pause, shape, and adjust.
 Sometimes I scan random text until a word clicks or use a thesaurus.